This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 I raised my voice and asked “What are you staring at?!?!?” quite a few times and even then they just kept on staring.

 So in light of all of this, you might wonder why you should even bother to visit Delhi.
-But I promise, despite all the mayhem, there are peaceful havens and incredible historic sites waiting to be discovered.
+But I promise, despite all the mayhem, peaceful havens and incredible historic sites are waiting to be discovered.
 You just need to know where to look and what to stay away from.

 How to get around New Delhi